ndd21/PHYS281/docs/demo-io.md

 # Reading and writing data

 A code might require input data and it might also create data for outputting.
 Therefore it is useful to be able to read and write data from and to a file.
+This is often referred to as I/O, standing for "Input/Output".

 Files can either contain plain [ascii text](https://en.wikipedia.org/wiki/ASCII), i.e., text that is readable if the file is opened with a standard text editor, or information that is in a binary